This document explains how we use your personal data.

 6.15 Complaining to a supervisory authority.
-If you think that our processing of your personal data infringes data protection laws, you can lodge a complaint with a supervisory authority responsible for data protection.
+If you think that our processing of your personal data infringes data protection laws, you can lodge a complaint with the Information Commissioner's Office (ICO) responsible for data protection.
 You may do this in the EU member state of your habitual residence, your place of work or the place of the alleged infringement.

 6.16 Right to withdraw consent.
 To the extent that the legal basis we are relying on for processing your personal data is consent, you are entitled to withdraw that consent at any time.
 Withdrawal will not affect the lawfulness of processing before the withdrawal.

 6.17 Exercising your rights.
 You may exercise any of your rights in relation to your personal data by written notice to us in addition to the other methods specified above.

 When someone visits our site we collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 We collect this information in a way which does not identify anyone.
 We will not associate any data gathered from this site with any personally identifying information from any source.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.

 The table below explains the cookies we use and why:

 Names: _SS, _EDGE_S, SRCHUSR, SRCHUID, SRCHD, MUIDB, MUID